fbpx

 Le Capitole patinage

-See our article A Magical Winter at Le Capitole to learn about all the wonderful seasonal activities available!
+Finally, take a look at our article A Magical Winter at Le Capitol to learn all about the cultural events you can’t miss this winter.

 From a Performance Venue to a Cultural Icon: The Grandiose History of Le Capitole